eroux/dokuwiki-plugin-dokutexit/README.md

 ### CMK integration

 Note that you can define custom markups with [cmk] (see the README file of cmk).

+### Refnotes integration

+You can use texit with refnotes, with the following limitations:
+  * only BibTeX configurations in database files will be taken into account
+  * ref namespaces won't work at all, you should put everythin in the root namespace

 ### Documentation